hashicorp/vault/website/source/docs/vault-enterprise/vsi/index.html.md

 ---
+layout: "docs"
-title: "About the Vault Secure Introduction Client"
+page_title: "About the Vault Secure Introduction Client"
+sidebar_current: "docs-vault-enterprise-vsi"
+description: |-
+  Vault Secure Introduction Client provides a turnkey way to securely introduce Vault tokens and features to applications running in various environments.

 ---

 # About the Vault Secure Introduction Client